python/cpython/README.rst

    :target: https://discuss.python.org/

-Copyright (c) 2001-2022 Python Software Foundation.
+Copyright © 2001-2023 Python Software Foundation.
 All rights reserved.

 See the end of this file for further copyright and license information.